 Digital Soundscapes features the first work entirely realized with real-time granular synthesis, Riverrun (1986), which was awarded the Magisterium at the 1991 International Competition for Electroacoustic Music in Bourges, France.
 Pacific Rim includes some of the first works realized with real-time granulation of sampled environmental sound, The Wings of Nike (1987) and Pacific (1990).
 Song of Songs extended the use of granulation in time-stretching and harmonizing voices, Pacific Rim percussion, and environmental sounds in several major new works.
 Inside includes an electroacoustic music theatre work Powers of Two: The Artist, as well as several works for bass oboe, English horn, oboe d'amore and Asian instruments.

 More recently, Truax's text-based works are featured on Twin Souls, and his soundscape compositions on Island.
-His electroacoustoc opera, Powers of Two, has also been released on a two-CD set with .pdf files of the libretto and production photos.
+His electroacoustic opera, Powers of Two, has also been released on a two-CD set with .pdf files of the libretto and production photos.
 SFU40, released in 2005, is a historical retrospective of works realized by composers at SFU over the 40 year history of its studios, none of which have been released on CD before.
-And the newest CD is a cross-cultural odyssey, Spirit Journies.
+A recent CD is a cross-cultural odyssey, Spirit Journies, followed by the recent set of soundscape compositions, The Elements and Beyond.

-Cambridge Street Publishing continues to break new ground with its CD-ROM of Truax's Handbook for Acoustic Ecology, published in 1999, a DVD of his video works including Androgyne, Mon Amour, the collaborations with computer graphic artist Theo Goldberg, and the HTML documentation DVD-ROM series.
+Cambridge Street Publishing continues to break new ground with its CD-ROM of Truax's Handbook for Acoustic Ecology, published in 1999, a DVD of his video works including Androgyne, Mon Amour, the collaborations with computer graphic artist Theo Goldberg, and the HTML documentation DVD-ROM series, dealing with granular synthesis, soundscape composition, and text and voice-based composition.

 The launch of Cambridge Street Records, 1985, with "Bailey"